The Ballad of Eskimo Nell: Origin and history

 This is a folk poem with no known author.
 It is in the style of Robert Service, the writer best known for his writings of the Canadian North, in particular of his poem "The Shooting of Dan McGrew".
 As with all traditional poems and songs, there is variation between the texts.
 It was geographically widespread by 1940 or earlier; It appeared in bawdy songbooks compiled by university students in South Africa in the 1940s and is referenced by name in the novella The Mathematics of Magic, published in 1940 by authors in New York City.
-Nell has been the subject of serious research and differences of interpretation have been recorded.
+"The Ballad of Eskimo Nell" has been the subject of serious research and differences of interpretation have been recorded.

 One often repeated misconception is that the poem was written by Noël Coward in the style of Robert Service's Yukon ballads.
 This is recounted by John Masters in his fiction novel By the Green of the Spring.
-Masters tells of a character based on Noel Coward reciting the poem in a Paris nightclub in August 1919.
+Masters tells of a character based on Noël Coward reciting the poem in a Paris nightclub in August 1919.
 He includes four stanzas from the poem, which differ somewhat from those above.

 Robert Conquest and John Blakeway, a British diplomat, wrote a sequel recounting the revenge of Mexican Pete.

 Nell in print and record

 Owing to its bawdy nature, the poem has generally been passed on by word of mouth or in manuscript from one generation to another.
-There are a few published versions.
+There are few published versions.